 - Insurance coverage, or expected cost, for proposed treatment.

-Importantly, before choosing a clinical trial, read What You Need to Know About Clinical Trials Before You Sign the Dotted Line.
+Additionally, if you’re considering a clinical trial, read What You Need to Know About Clinical Trials Before You Sign the Dotted Line.

 Be a compliant patient.